-The LoPC model [15] also extended the LogP model with a contention model.
-LoPC, however, focused on contention between different threads for computation resources rather than on network contention.
-For the communication patterns studied in that paper (mostly based on synchronous short messages), contention for processor resources accounts for up to a third of total execution time while network contention is not particularly significant.
-In this paper, we have focused on modeling applications where network contention accounts for a significant portion of total runtime.
+(mostly based on synchronous short messages), contention for processor resources accounts for up to a third of total execution time while network contention is not particularly significant.
+In this paper we have focused on modeling applications where network contention accounts for a significant portion of total runtime.

-The Claud model [6] is similar to the LogP model in the sense that it uses a small set of parameters to model the performance of a message passing computer.
+The Claud model [6] is similar to the LogP model in the sense that it uses a small set of parameters to model the performance of a message-passing computer.
 Claud attempts to incorporate more details about the interconnection network for a more accurate prediction of network latencies, but does not account for contention effects.

-The network contention model used by LoGPC starts with the open queueing model described in [1], but extends and closes the model by relating the terms for message injection rate and message latency.
-A similar open model of network contention was used by Kruskal and Snir for buffered indirect networks [18].
-The impact of communication locality on the Alewife machine using a closed network model similar to ours was presented by Johnson in [12].
+The network contention model used by LogPC starts with the open queueing model described in [1], but extends and closes the model by relating the terms for message injection rate and message latency.
+A similar open model of network contention was used by Kruskal and Snir for buffered indirect networks [17].

-A different approach to the question of communication contention can be seen in studies such as [13].
-This paper presents a worst case complexity analysis of the nonemptiness problem including the effects of contention.
+A different approach to the question of communication contention can be seen in studies such as [12].
+This paper presents a worst case complexity analysis of the non-emptiness problem including the effects of contention.
 Such studies focus on worst case analysis of particular algorithms where our approach is based on queueing models and attempts to model the constant factors that are of concern to application programmers and machine designers.

 A number of researchers have examined application performance in an empirical setting.
-For example, Karamcheti and Chien [17] studied the network interface architectures in the CrayT3D and TMC CM-5 and examined several messaging implementations for reducing output contention effects.
-Holt et al. [14] studied the performance of cache-coherent distributed shared memory machines using four parameters similar to LogP.
+For example, Karamcheti et al [16] studied the network interface architectures in the CrayT3D and TMC CM-5 and examined several messaging implementations for reducing output contention effects.
+Holt et al [13] studied the performance of cache-coherent distributed shared memory machines using four parameters similar to LogP.
 They used the o performance parameter to model the occupancy of the communication controller.
 Their study shows that application performance is highly sensitive to the controller occupancy.
-Finally, Chong et al. [7] examined the effect of network bandwidth on application performance using several different communication schemes.
+Finally Chong et al [7] examined the effect of network bandwidth on application performance using several different communication schemes.
 They find that message passing communication primitives are less sensitive to network bandwidth than are shared memory primitives.

 Several studies apply the contention-free LogP and LogGP models to evaluate the communication performance of various parallel computers and network of workstations.
-Culler et al. [10] used the LogP model to compare the network interfaces of the Intel Paragon, Meiko CS-2, and a cluster of workstations with Myrinet.
-Moritz et al. [5] compared the communication performance of MPI on CrayT3D, Meiko and a network of workstations.
-Keaton et al. [10] quantified the LogP for local area networks.
-Martin et al. [21] studied the impact of communication performance of parallel applications in high performance network of workstations.
-Using the LogGP parameters, they showed that these applications show strong sensitivity to overheads.
-Finally, Arpaci-Dusseau et al. [3] developed fast parallel sorting algorithms using LogP.
+Culler et al [10] used the LogP model to compare the network interfaces of the Intel Paragon, Meiko CS-2, and a cluster of workstations with Myrinet.
+A. Moritz et al [5] compared the communication performance of MPI on CrayT3D, Meiko and network of workstations.
+Keaton et al [5] quantified the LogP for local area networks.
+Martin et al [20] studied the impact of communication performance of parallel applications in high performance network of workstations.
+Using the LogGP parameters they showed that these applications show strong sensitivity to overheads.
+Finally, Arpaci-Dusseau et al [3] developed fast parallel sorting algorithms using LogP.